 You can leave the cream cheese out and save about 75 mg of sodium per serving.
 Substituting sour cream would only add about 20 mg per serving.
 Or you could choose to leave them both out to slim down your sodium budget.
 I opt to use it as it really adds to the flavor and I’m generally in my sodium range anyway.
 Without either, this dish weighs in at about 130 mg of sodium per serving.

 I recently discovered Mascarpone cheese (my review) which you can use in place of the cream cheese.
 It has only 10mg of sodium per ounce saving many mg of sodium per serving as compared to regular cream cheese.

-For the pasta I used what was left of a box of penne, but any shaped pasta type will work.
-Except not spaghetti noodles as it just doesn’t have the “carry” factor.
-Rigatoni is my favorite, and what I usually use, as it has more surface area to carry the sauce and bits of meat rather than sliding off.
+For this particular pasta, I used what was left of a box of penne, but any shaped pasta type will work.
+Except spaghetti noodles as they just doesn’t have the sauce “carry” factor.
+Rigatoni is my favorite, and what I usually use, they have more surface area to carry the sauce and bits of meat rather than sliding off.

 You can use any diced tomatoes but the fire roasted tomatoes really make the dish.
 Muir Glen makes a canned no salt added version.
-You can also roast your own no salt added canned regular diced tomatoes or from fresh.
-You can check out how to do either on my roasting tomatoes page.
+You could also roast your own no salt added canned regular diced tomatoes or from fresh.

-While you may use plain water the no salt added chicken broth adds much flavor for the noodles to absorb as they cook.
-Water would tend to dilute the flavors in this dish and the NSA stock is available just about everywhere now so don’t let this recipe flavor fall short.
+While you may use plain water the no salt added chicken broth adds more flavor for the noodles to absorb as they cook.
+Water will tend to dilute the flavors in this dish and the NSA stock is available just about everywhere now so don’t let this recipe flavor fall short.